lijikun/lijikun.github.io/index.md

 <br/> Advisor: Prof. Eric Oldfield.
 Research topic: Spectroscopic studies of isoprenoid biosynthesis.
  - **2004-2008**: B. Sc. in Physics, Yuanpei Pilot Program, Peking University, Beijing, China

-Besides scientific research, I also take a interest in computers, including HPC, competitive algorithm contests, and Linux.
+Besides scientific research, I also take a great interest in computers, including high-performance computing (HPC), competitive algorithm contests, and Linux system engineering.
 See my [GitHub profile](https://github.com/lijikun) and [gists](https://gist.github.com/lijikun/).

 I am also an amateur marathoner, a pretty decent cook, and an avid podcast listener.
 A few podcasts that I follow, in no particular order: